RodgerOliver/guides/git.md

 To search for commits and branches that are not pulled in the local repo.

+`git fetch --all --prune`

+To search for all commits and all branches that are not pulled in the local repo and deleted current remote branchs delete in the remote server.

 # Fork

 ### Sync A Fork